One-step corrected projected stochastic gradient descent for statistical estimation: Simulations

 Let us denote $\vartheta=(\alpha,\beta)$.
 In this statistical experiment, the sequence of maximum likelihood estimators $(\widehat{\vartheta}_n)_{n \geq 1}$ of $\vartheta$ is not in a closed-form.
 The sequence of MLE satisfies

 where

-Here, $\psi^{(n)}$ is the polygamma functions (see \citep[section 6.4.1, page 260]{AS72}) defined by $\psi^{(n)}(\alpha)=\frac{\partial^n}{\partial \alpha^n} \log \Gamma(\alpha)$.
+Here, $\psi^{(n)}$ is the polygamma functions (see \cite[Section 6.4.1, page 260]{AS72}) defined by $\psi^{(n)}(\alpha)=\frac{\partial^n}{\partial \alpha^n} \log \Gamma(\alpha)$.

-The different estimators (MLE, SGD, OSSGD, AVSGD, ADSGD) have been compared in terms of variance and computation time on $B=2\times 10^3$ Monte Carlo simulations for samples of size $n=10^4$.
+The different estimators (MLE, SGD, OSSGD, AVSGD, ADSGD) have been compared in terms of variance and computation time on $B=2\times 10^3$ Monte Carlo simulations for samples of size $n=2\times 10^4$.
 The SGD is done with $\gamma_i=i^{-r}$ where $r$ is chosen to be equal to $0.6$.
-It is worth mentioning that the result are similar for all values of $\frac 12 < r < 1$.
+It is worth mentioning that the results are similar for all values of $\frac 12 < r < 1$.

 We can see on Figure~\ref{fig:hist2} that the optimal variance is reached for the OSSGD (as for the MLE, AVSGD and ADSGD) that naturally overperforms the non-optimal variance of the slowly converging SGD.
-It is worth noting the relative bias of the AVSGD.
+It is worth noting the relative bias for samples of finite size of the AVSGD when the initial value $\vartheta_0$ is fixed.

 In terms of computation time, the OSSGD (as the AVSGD) is more than 3 times faster than the MLE.
 In comparison, the ADSGD is more than two times faster.

 For these reasons, the fast and asymptotically efficient OSSGD is a proper alternative to the averaged and the adapted stochastic gradient descent methods.